David Sheppard

 David Stuart Sheppard, Baron Sheppard of Liverpool (6 March 1929 – 5 March 2005) was a Church of England bishop who played cricket for Sussex and England in his youth, before serving as Bishop of Liverpool from 1975 to 1997.
 Sheppard remains the only ordained minister to have played Test cricket, though others such as Tom Killick were ordained after playing Tests.

 Early life

 Sheppard was born in Reigate and brought up in Charlwood, Surrey.
-His father was a solicitor, and a cousin of Tubby Clayton, founder of Toc H; his mother was the daughter of the artist and illustrator, William James Affleck Shepherd (1866–1946).
+His father was a solicitor, and a cousin of Tubby Clayton, founder of Toc H; his mother was the daughter of the artist and illustrator William James Affleck Shepherd.
 His family moved to Sussex after his father died in the late 1930s.

-He was educated at Northcliffe House School in Bognor Regis and then at Sherborne School, Dorset, where his cricketing talent first emerged.
-After National Service as a second lieutenant in the Royal Sussex Regiment, he then went to study history at Trinity Hall, Cambridge, in 1949, and started to play first-class cricket.
+Sheppard was educated at Northcliffe House School in Bognor Regis and then at Sherborne School, Dorset, where his cricketing talent first emerged.
+After National Service as a second lieutenant in the Royal Sussex Regiment, he went to study history at Trinity Hall, Cambridge, in 1949, and started to play first-class cricket.
 He obtained a 2:2 in both parts of the history tripos.